hyperhyperspace/hyper-browser-web/README.md

 # A web-based Hyper Browser

+WIP - this is just an HTML mock-up at the moment !

 A Hyper Browser lets you browse spaces using the Hyper Hyper Space library.

 This is an HTML5-based Hyper Browser, that bridges HHS' spaces into the regular, static webpage.